Guntupalli, NTR district

 Guntupalli is located in western part of Vijayawada in the Indian state of Andhra Pradesh.
-It is a Rural area falls under Ibrahimpatnam mandal in Vijayawada revenue division of NTR district.
+It is a rural area which falls under Ibrahimpatnam mandal in Vijayawada revenue division of NTR district.
 Guntupalli Railway Wagon Workshop is located here.
 There is a proposal to merge this village into Vijayawada Municipal Corporation (VMC) to form a Greater Vijayawada Municipal Corporation.

 Demographics

 As of 2011 census, the town had a population of 11,187.
 The total population constitute, 5,573 males and 5,614 females —a sex ratio of 1007 females per 1000 males.
 993 children are in the age group of 0–6 years, of which 521 are boys and 472 are girls —a ratio of 906 per 1000.
 The average literacy rate stands at 85.18% with 8,683 literates, significantly higher than the state average of 67.41%.

 Jainism was once practiced and is supported by the Jain remnants at the site.